12-Lead ECG Placement: The Ultimate Guide

 Who Should Have a 12-Lead ECG

 The main purpose of the 12-lead ECG is to screen patients for possible cardiac ischemia.
-It helps EMS and hospital staff to quickly identify patients who have STEMI (ST elevation myocardial infarction or in other words, heart attack) and perform appropriate medical intervention based on initial readings.
+It helps EMS and hospital staff quickly identify patients with STEMI (ST elevation myocardial infarction or in other words, heart attack) and perform appropriate medical intervention based on initial readings.

-In a 12-lead ECG, there are 12 leads calculated using 10 electrodes.
+In a 12-lead ECG, there are 12 ECG leads calculated using 10 electrodes.
+These ECG electrodes provide the necessary data to compute the leads of the heart’s electrical activity.

 Chest (Precordial) Electrodes and Placement